Kharkiv strikes (2022–present): July 2025

 On 7 July, Russian drones struck Shevchenkivskyi and Slobidskyi districts, hitting high-rise apartments, a school, and a kindergarten.
-27 civilians were injured, including three children.
-On 24 July, regional authorities said two glide bombs hit a residential area, killing 2 people and left 33 wounded, among them very young children.
+Twenty-seven civilians were injured, including three children.
+On 24 July, regional authorities said two glide bombs hit a residential area, killing two people and injuring 33, among them children.

+2026

+January 2026

+On 2 January 2026, a Russian double-missile attack hit and destroyed a residential apartment block, killing two civilians and wounding 28.
+On 5 January 2026, Russian forces launched five missile attacks against the industrial zone of the Slobidskyi District, targeting the energy infrastructure.